davidlevinwork/Blockchain-System/README.md

 ### Trading Bot
 The trading algorithm is based on the Relative Strength Index (RSI): a technical indicator used to analyze and review various markets.
 The indicator shows the price intensity by comparing up and down fluctuations in the closing prices of the given cryptocurrency.

+The trading algorithm is designed for [Binance][Binance] trading arena, where the trader's personal API information is entered into the `config.py` file.
+A link to binance's documentation can be found [here][BinanceDoc].

 ## Installation
 To run the application, you'll need to install the following :
 - Flask: pip install Flask==0.12.2 (from Anaconda prompt: Assuming you are using Anaconda)